Nabilla: her resumption of sport is very difficult! - Somag News

 NABILLA STARTS THIS YEAR 2021 WITH GOOD RESOLUTIONS

-If Thomas Vergara doesn’t have the cruciate ligaments, but he does have inflamed ligaments.
+If Thomas Vergara doesn’t have the cruciate ligaments, he still has inflamed ligaments.
 He must therefore remain at rest and apply ice to his ankle.
 Nabilla’s darling will not be able to resume sport for a while.

-It’s not pure now that the reality TV contestant and her sweetheart are going to be able to play sports together.
+It’s not for now that the reality TV contestant and her sweetheart will be able to play sports together.
 Despite everything, the pretty brunette decided to motivate herself.
 It remains to be seen whether she will keep her resolution.

 A few days ago, Milann’s mother shared a new photo on her Instagram account.
 She’s displayed herself sexier than ever.
 In the caption of her photo, she also gave information to her fans.